 “There’s a monster in your chest.
 It’s a really nasty one.
 And in a few hours you’re gonna die.
 Any questions?”

 The Alien: Same old, same old for the most part.
 The aliens are rendered with improved CGI, we even get to see them swimming for the first time, and there’s another appearance from the Queen.
 But by now the novelty has worn thin and the grace and dark beauty of Giger’s original is all but lost.
 Worse, however, is to come with the introduction of Ripley’s half-human, half-alien baby… thing.
-It’s crap.
+It’s just crap.
 And ridiculous.
-And looks like a really bad Muppet.
+It looks like a decomposing Muppet.

 Present day earth, and a research team travel to Antartica to investigate an ancient structure buried in the ice.
 Once inside, they discover a bizarre temple containing alien eggs.
 When some of the team become hosts to the aliens, a group of Predators in orbit arrive for the party.

 So, just when you think it can’t get any worse, some studio exec has a bright idea.
 Why don’t we mix franchises?
 Huh?
 Huh?
 After all, the comic books have been doing it, why not the movies?
 Well, here’s why.
 Alien vs. Predator.
 It was a dumb idea way back when Universal decided to put Frankenstein and the Wolfman in the same picture and it’s a dumb idea now.
 And as with many of Paul W. S. Anderson’s movies, this hints at greatness before wandering off into confused mediocrity.

 Coming off like a cross between Tomb Raider and Alien: Resurrection, AVP (as it likes to be known) ends up being worse than both.
 Not even the great Lance Henriksen, reprising his role from Aliens (sort of), can save this movie from being far too occupied with cool to remember that we’re supposed to be scared.
 Or at least thrilled.